Liebenauer Stadium

-The Liebenauer Stadium, sponsored as the Merkur-Arena (formerly known as the Arnold Schwarzenegger Stadium and UPC-Arena), is in the Liebenau area of Graz, Styria, Austria.
+The Stadium Graz-Liebenau, formerly known as the Arnold Schwarzenegger Stadium, UPC-Arena and Merkur-Arena, is a football stadium in the Liebenau area of Graz, Styria, Austria.
 The ground is the home of the football clubs SK Sturm Graz and Grazer AK.

 History

 The first Liebenau Stadion was built before World War II.
 In the 1950s it was renovated and expanded with a skating rink (now home of the ice hockey team Graz 99ers) and an indoor pool.
 A motorcycle speedway track was constructed around the pitch and hosted qualifying rounds of the Speedway World Championship in 1965 and 1970.
 In the 1970s it became home ground of the big football clubs of Graz, SK Sturm and Grazer AK.
 The stadium was demolished to make way for a new one.

-In 1996, construction began on the new stadium, which was to be named after bodybuilder, actor and former governor of the U.S. state of California, Arnold Schwarzenegger, who was born near Graz.
+In 1996, construction began on the new stadium, which was to be named after world-renowned bodybuilder and actor Arnold Schwarzenegger, who was born near Graz.
 It was built from 1996 to early 1997 and is owned by Stadion Liebenau Betriebs GmbH.
-It opened with the game Grazer AK vs. SK Sturm Graz on 9 July 1997 (0:4).
+It opened with a game between Grazer AK and Sturm Graz on 9 July 1997 which ended 4–0 to the latter.

-In December 2005, when Schwarzenegger did not stop the execution of Stanley Tookie Williams, an intense discussion in his hometown began about what to do with the stadium that bore his name.
+In December 2005, when Schwarzenegger, by then governor of the U.S. state of California, did not stop the execution of American gangster and co-founder of the notorious Crips gang Stanley Williams, an intense discussion in his hometown began about what to do with the stadium that bore his name.
 After some days, Schwarzenegger revoked the city of Graz's right to the use of his name, ending the debate.
 On the night of 26 December 2005 the name was removed from the stadium.
 The remaining part Stadion Graz-Liebenau was removed on 17 February 2006 and on 18 February 2006 the stadium was renamed to UPC-Arena.
-In March 2016 the Austrian insurance company Merkur Versicherung secured the rights to bear a name and the stadium was renamed to Merkur-Arena.
+In March 2016 the Austrian insurance company Merkur Versicherung secured the rights to bear a name and the stadium was renamed to Merkur-Arena, this name remained in effect until March 2026.
+Currently, the stadium is once again known by its original name, Stadion Graz-Liebenau.

-In 2023, the city of Graz renamed the forecourt of the Merkur Arena to Ivica-Osim-Platz ('Ivica-Osim-Square'), a long time player and trainer of SK Sturm Graz, who had died the previous year.
+In 2023, the city of Graz renamed the forecourt of the Merkur Arena to Ivica-Osim-Platz ('Ivica-Osim-Square') in the memory of Ivica Osim, a long time player and coach of Sturm Graz, who had died the previous year.